Health effects of smoking tobacco: Passive smoke

-Second-hand smoke is a mixture of smoke from the burning end of a cigarette, pipe or cigar, and the smoke exhaled from the lungs of smokers.
+Passive smoke is a mixture of smoke from the burning end of a cigarette, pipe or cigar, and the smoke exhaled from the lungs of smokers.
 It is involuntarily inhaled, lingers in the air hours after cigarettes have been extinguished, and may cause a wide range of adverse health effects, including cancer, respiratory infections, and asthma.

-Studies have shown that exposure to second-hand smoke causes harmful effects on the cardiovascular system and is associated with prevalent heart failure among non-smokers.
-Non-smokers who are exposed to second-hand smoke at home or work are thought, due to a wide variety of statistical studies, to increase their heart disease risk by 25–30% and their lung cancer risk by 20–30%.
-According to the World Health Organization, second-hand smoke is reported to kill about 1 million people per year and causes numerous diseases including cancer and heart diseases.
+Studies have shown that exposure to passive smoke causes harmful effects on the cardiovascular system and is associated with prevalent heart failure among non-smokers.
+Non-smokers who are exposed to passive smoke at home or work are thought, due to a wide variety of statistical studies, to increase their heart disease risk by 25–30% and their lung cancer risk by 20–30%.
+According to the World Health Organization, passive smoke is reported to kill about 1 million people per year and causes numerous diseases including cancer and heart diseases.

-The current US Surgeon General's Report concludes that there is no established risk-free level of exposure to second-hand smoke.
-Short exposures to second-hand smoke are believed to cause blood platelets to become stickier, damage the lining of blood vessels, decrease coronary flow velocity reserves, and reduce heart rate variability, potentially increasing the mortality of heart attacks.
-New research indicates that private research conducted by cigarette company Philip Morris in the 1980s showed that second-hand smoke was toxic, yet the company suppressed the finding during the next two decades.
+The current US Surgeon General's Report concludes that there is no established risk-free level of exposure to passive smoke.
+Short exposures to passive smoke are believed to cause blood platelets to become stickier, damage the lining of blood vessels, decrease coronary flow velocity reserves, and reduce heart rate variability, potentially increasing the mortality of heart attacks.
+New research indicates that private research conducted by cigarette company Philip Morris in the 1980s showed that passive smoke was toxic, yet the company suppressed the finding during the next two decades.

-Chewing tobacco

-Chewing tobacco has been known to cause cancer, particularly of the mouth and throat.
-According to the International Agency for Research on Cancer, "Some health scientists have suggested that smokeless tobacco should be used in smoking cessation programmes and have made implicit or explicit claims that its use would partly reduce the exposure of smokers to carcinogens and the risk for cancer.
-These claims, however, are not supported by the available evidence."
-Oral and spit tobacco increase the risk for leukoplakia and erythroplakia a precursor to oral cancer.